hubnedav/PrintABrick/README.md

-# PrintABrick
-Web catalogue of LEGO® parts for 3D printing

 Made a  low cost version of site, yet to add upload function.
 As of rn, has 5000 bricks or something.
 [link to site.](https://printabrick.000webhostapp.com/)